ngeelani48/oop-school-library/README.md

 ### Prerequisites

-In order to run this project you need ruby installed:
+To run this project you need ruby installed:

 On Linux: